Ill health retirement and your pension

 On ill health retirement you are credited with your full intended purchase.
 Your added year’s contract will be adjusted to reflect periods of part-time working.

-The exception to this will be where your added years contract was to age 65 and you have applied for ill health pension after reaching 60 but before 65 (terminal ill health).
+The exception to this will be where your added years contract was to age 65 and you have applied for ill health pension on or after 1st April 2022 and after reaching 60 but before 65.
 You will be credited with the amount of added years purchased at retirement which will then be actuarially reduced to reflect its early payment.

 If you are an active member having voluntarily terminated your added year’s contract in advance of your application for ill heath retirement, you will be credited with the amount of added years purchased at termination of the contract.
 This will then be actuarially reduced to reflect its early payment.